-Vitrified tiles are the modern-day alternative to marble for flooring options.
+Vitrified tiles are the modern-day, often less expensive alternative to marble for flooring options.
 They are made by hydraulic pressing of clay and a mixture of other minerals like feldspar, quartz, and silica to generate a vitreous or glassy surface.
-Used extensively on the outdoors because of their low porosity, scratch, water and frost resistance, vitrified tiles are rapidly becoming an easy substitute for marble.
+Used extensively in the outdoors because of their low porosity, scratch, water and frost resistance, vitrified tiles are rapidly becoming an easy substitute for marble.

 But is this substitute as good as appears?
 Let’s find out.